ewfruitcake/burgerpricing/README.md

 ITEM_ID & SELL_CATEGORY have no notable importance.

 We can conclude that it is possible for quantity to be predicted using price and time of year features, however the level of importance is either "moderate" or "low" depending on the time of year feature (IS_WEEKEND, AVERAGE_TEMPERATURE, IS_OUTDOOR, IS_SCHOOLBREAK) tested in the decision tree model.
-We can say that the same time of year features would influence beverage sales volume to the extent that they are important as predictors.
+We can say that the same time of year features would influence beverage sales volume to the extent that they are important as predictors, but that would be a pre-mature conclusion without discussion of how this could be modeled and measured.
-As for how beverages' sales volumes be modeled by time of time of year, since there are only 3 beverages, one approach would be to make a slight modification to the dataset by setting up new columns "IS_COFFEE", "IS_COKE" and "IS_LEMONADE".
-The values for the columns would be populated based on the "ITEM_NAME" column values.
-For example, for "IS_COFFEE", where "ITEM_NAME" has coffee, the value would be 1, else it would be 0.
+Beverage sales volumes be modeled by time of time of year (since there are only 3 beverages).
+One approach would be to make a slight modification to the dataset by setting up 3 new columns labelled, "IS_COFFEE", "IS_COKE" and "IS_LEMONADE".
+The values for the columns would be populated based on the "ITEM_NAME" column values (an existing column that describes the name of items sold in text).
+To set this up, for "IS_COFFEE", we would check if "ITEM_NAME" has coffee, if true, then the value would be 1, else it would be 0.
 We can then feed the new columns in our model to make predictions for specific beverages.
 Hyperparameters should be re-assessed for model efficiency.

-## Comparison against related works
+## Comparison of research against related works
 Other researchers have developed pricing models using the same dataset.

 One researcher states the problem as, “The objective is to set, for a specific day, the optimal price of a product, maximizing profits.”
 (Javivaleiras, n.d.).
 Another states, “As a data scientist, it is our task to figure out the optimal prices to set for these items.”
 (Pratx, 2021).
-While I am choosing to perform a similar study on price elasticity for the burger café dataset as these researchers, my research focuses on how the time of year related features are related to optimization.
+While I had choosen a similar study on price elasticity for the burger café dataset as these researchers, my research focused on how the time of year related features are related to optimization.
 My problem, “How does the time of year impact price elasticity of burger café menu items?” analyzes how price optimization varies by product on factors such as temperature, school breaks, weekends and outdoor sales.
-My follow-up questions are, “How can burger café menu item prices be modeled by time of year?" explores different types of regression models, and finally, “How can beverages' sales volume be modeled by time of year?” sheds proposes how the data can be structured to have a model predict in volume by beverage type based on time of year.
+My follow-up questions, “Hsow can burger café menu item prices be modeled by time of year?" explores different types of regression models, and, “How can beverages' sales volume be modeled by time of year?” proposes how the data can be structured to have a model predict volume by beverage type that comprises relevant time of year features.

-By investigating price elasticity and variability in time of year using a variety of regression based alogrithms, I was able to model to predict quantity specific to business pricing strategies.
-Time of year factors and their role in influencing certain beverages' sales volume and to what extent gathers unique insight for critical business decisions surrounding seasonal pricing and marketing.
-Due to the different focus questions, my research provides a different insight into how price elasticity can be measured.
-The different focus areas provide depth on what has happened before from a data mining and knowledge discovery view.
+By investigating price elasticity and variability in time of year using a variety of regression based alogrithms, I was able to generate models to predict quantity specific to business pricing strategies and evaluate their effectiveness and stability.
+Time of year factors and their role in influencing certain beverages' sales volume gather critical insight for business decisions surrounding seasonal pricing and marketing.
+The different focus areas on price elasticity give a unique data mining and knowledge discovery view of the burgermenu dataset.

 ## References of python libraries used
 - math: https://docs.python.org/3/library/math.html